Klu raises $1.7M to empower AI Teams

 What are some challenges associated with swarm intelligence?

-In the case of machine learning and deep learning, swarm intelligence can efficiently address issues like the “curse of dimensionality,” non-convex optimization, automatic parameter optimization, and optimal architecture.
-However, swarm intelligence itself faces challenges like slow convergence, local optima stagnation, and extensive computation cost.
+While swarm intelligence can efficiently address issues in machine learning and deep learning such as the “curse of dimensionality,” non-convex optimization, automatic parameter optimization, and optimal architecture, it faces challenges like slow convergence, local optima stagnation, and extensive computation cost.

 More terms